-A maximum of 42 credits in the Master of Divinity, 21 credits in the Master of Arts in Ministry, and 13 credits in the Graduate Diploma program may be completed through online learning, whether taken at Phoenix Seminary or transferred from another institution.
-The Master of Arts in Biblical and Theological Studies is offered completely on line.
+A maximum of 42 credits in the Master of Divinity and 21 credits in the Master of Arts in Ministry, program may be completed through online learning, whether taken at Phoenix Seminary or transferred from another institution.
+The Master of Arts (Biblical and Theological Studies) and the Graduate Diploma in Biblical and Theological Studies are offered completely online

 The Phoenix Seminary Faculty have approved 28 courses which can be offered online.
 The Faculty’s philosophy of education places a priority on the importance of face-to-face instruction and ministry formation in traditional classroom settings.
-Because the development of quality, graduate-level online courses is both expensive and time-consuming, we are moving forward in this area carefully over several years and current online course offerings are limited.
-Our Online Education Committee is currently developing new online courses, focusing on classes drawn from the core curricula of our Master-level programs.
+Because the development of quality, graduate-level online courses is both expensive and time-consuming, the Seminary has carefully moved forward with its online offerings.
+The Online Education Committee is currently developing new online courses, focusing on classes drawn from the core curricula of the Master-level programs.
 As new online courses are completed, they will appear in the semester course schedules with course numbers followed by the letter “o.”

 Phoenix Seminary online courses are multifaceted, consisting of learning experiences such as captured lectures, assigned readings, projects, research papers, quizzes, discussion forums, and examinations.
 The classes require regular and substantive student-faculty and student-student communication.
-Courses are often taught/facilitated by the faculty member whose lectures form the backbone of the course.
-Occasionally, however, the “professor of record” may be another Seminary faculty member who facilitates the course, using the captured lectures of the professor who developed the course.
+Courses are either taught by resident faculty members who teach the same course on campus, or by a qualified online instructor, using the captured lectures of the professor who developed the course.
 Online courses follow a traditional 15-week semester format in the fall and spring semesters but are adapted in the summer semesters to follow the accelerated 10-week format.

 Technical Skills Required to Complete an Online Course Successfully